-The Occupational Safety & Health Administration(OSHA) is under the Federal Department of Labor.
-The standard on bloodborne pathogens was designed to prevent workers from being exposed to bloodborne pathogens such as Hepatitis B and HIV.
-The skin care industry has been slow to comply with the Bloodborne Pathogen Act and the Hazards Communication Standard and as a NCEA Certified Professional, you will need to take the lead in ensuring these safety standards are followed.
+The Occupational Safety and Health Administration (OSHA) is under the Federal Department of Labor.
+The standard on blood-borne pathogens was designed to prevent workers from being exposed to blood-borne pathogens such as Hepatitis B and HIV.
+The skin care industry has been slow to comply with the Blood-borne Pathogen Act and the Hazards Communication Standard.
+As a NCEA Certified Professional, you will need to take the lead in ensuring these safety standards are followed.